wcaisido1855/Projects/README.md

 Welcome!
 Thanks for checking out my GitHub Repositories!
-I'm still getting the hang of file and folder creation and moving around, so please bear with the weird numbering conventions ans I move things around.
+I'm still getting the hang of file and folder creation and moving around, so please bear with the weird numbering conventions as I move things around.

-1) The 1t repository - Capstone Project is my collection of files related to my course project - known as a "Capstone Project" for the "Introduction to Data Science Course" paid bootcamp I completed through SpringBoard.com.
+1) The 1st repository - Capstone Project is my collection of files related to my course project - known as a "Capstone Project" for the "Introduction to Data Science Course" paid bootcamp I completed through SpringBoard.com.
 This Project is basically a thesis paper that was required to complete the 100 hour course.
 This repository is all the wokr that led up to my final completed project.
 I didn't know about version control back then unfortunately, so most of those files are almost the same as the current final project, seeing as I didn't post them until I had the final part of each section completed instead of editing and saving changes as I went. *Note* My final Project is not in that folder, it is in another folder detailed below.

 2) The 2nd repository - Foundations of Data Science Coursework, is the repository of all of the code for the required coursework for the "Introduction to Data Science" course I completed through SpringBoard.com.
 I'll be honest, most fo the code there is pretty rough since those were my beginning attempts at learning how to code in R language.